bioinfonm/bioinfon.github.io/_posts/2017-06-29-pystan-musings-part1.md

 So <i>int n1</i> becomes <i>int&lt;lower=1> n1</i>.
 This sets a boundary that we expect at least one sample.

 ### Future work
-Seaborn handled the linear models for us.
+Seaborn handled the linear models for us and we want to move this into Pystan.
 So the next project has three parts:<br>
 Simple linear model with time predicting grain production<br>
 Simple non-linear model fitting of time predicting grain production<br>
 Can we write a model that let's us know if previous years harvest influcence the next year<br>